NB-Kamoni/Collab-Work-Flow/README.md

 ## You are done!

-confurm that you have the updates
+confirm that you have the updates

 ```
 git status